FAQs (Frequently Asked Questions)

 What services does the WLDC offer?

-We offer support in writing at any stage of the writing process.
 We work with any kind of writing assignment, not just English but any academic course with a writing component.
-We also support academic reading, offering active reading strategies to increase comprehension, retention, and fluency.
 Our services include reading and writing support for English language learners.
 Types of tutoring services include the following:

 • Drop-in Tutoring: You can drop into our center during our services hours and work with an available tutor.